‘We’ve never been as united.’ Harvard community rallies despite Trump funding cuts.

 She’s grateful that Harvard is standing up for “righteousness, and they’re just doing the right thing regardless of the consequences.”

 Harvard is one of several prominent universities to come under intense scrutiny by President Donald Trump and U.S. Department of Education Secretary Linda McMahon.
 “Harvard has in recent years failed to live up to both the intellectual and civil rights conditions that justify federal investment,” reads a letter dated April 11, criticizing what it characterized as a lack of “intellectual creativity and scholarly rigor.”
+On May 22, the Department of Homeland Security said it was cutting off Harvard's ability to enroll international students by denying them access to the student visa program, The New York Times reported.
+The White House has also said it is investigating whether to deny Harvard's tax-exempt status.
+More than a quarter of Harvard’s students are international, according to enrollment data.

 White House officials first said that funding was being cut off because of campus activity in response to the Israel-Hamas war that started on Oct.
 7, 2023.
 Protests on campus led many Jewish students to feel unsafe.
 It also led to companies refusing to hire students who protested and students’ information being doxxed.

-Note: Editor’s note: This story has been updated to include news of the Trump administration’s decision to cancel Harvard’s ability to obtain visas for international students.